 TIMELINE OF OPERATIONS AT THE PADUCAH SITE (click to view larger)

 Members of the Paducah Citizens Advisory Board helped create the book The Story of the Paducah Gaseous Diffusion Plant, Megawatts to Megatons to Megawatts.
+Find a copy here.

 “We believe the stories of plant workers are important to preserve for future generations.”